Kshama Sawant: The Democrats Deserved to Lose 1,000 Times Over

 The most important factor was the failure of the left and progressive unions to support and campaign for Stein.
 Had progressive labor leaders like Shawn Fain and organizations like the Democratic Socialists for America (DSA) endorsed and campaigned for Stein, the vote could have been far higher.

 Even the parts of the U.S. left that didn’t openly endorse Kamala Harris tied themselves in knots in this election, as they did through most of Biden’s term in office.
 This desire not to damage the “lesser evil” Democrats allowed the Democrats to run even farther to the right.
-Some caucuses of DSA, including Reform and Revolution, went so far as to call for a Kamala Harris vote in the swing states.
+Some caucuses of DSA, including Reform and Revolution, went so far as to call for a Kamala Harris vote in the swing states (Note: it’s been drawn to my attention that this was not the “official position” of the caucus, but it was nonetheless repeatedly published on their website).
 And now these left organizations, including DSA, have thoroughly undermined their authority with working people who want to fight.
 There has been a recent increase in people joining DSA to get organized to fight Trump, but be warned, DSA’s leadership will be completely ineffective for this task because the organization is now firmly tied to the Democratic Party.

 My former organization, Socialist Alternative, while formally saying they supported Jill Stein, did not lift a finger to campaign for her or any other antiwar, pro-worker candidate.
 Instead, Socialist Alternative stressed again and again how dangerous Trump is, and that it was “correct” to fear him and wrong to punish Harris for supporting genocide.
 They made it clear they objected to Workers Strike Back campaigning in swing states for Stein.
 Their position was a word-salad, pseudo-socialist version of lesser evilism.
 And it is sad to see how far Socialist Alternative is going down this dead-end road.